arconautishche/cajuist/README.md

     CAMIS_LOGIN='your_cegeka_AD_login'
     CAMIS_PASSWORD='your_very_secret_password'
     ```
-- Write your own script or use
+- Write your own script or use an existing one if it matches your needs

 ### Working example
 An example of such a script is [toggl_to_camis.py](toggl_to_camis.py), which performs those three steps for a specific case: